ethereum/pm/All Core Devs Meetings/Meeting 66.md

 **DECISION 66.4** : Take the list of what we currently have and make it into two hardforks.
 Concurrently we start planning for the next public fork to get extra EIPs in.

-**DECISION 66.5** : Istanbul fork on Ropstan on September 4th, 2019.
+**DECISION 66.5** : Istanbul fork on Ropsten on September 4th, 2019.
 **Accepted EIPs** are
 * 1108 (Reprice alt_bn128)
 * 2024 (Blake2b) / 152